twosixlabs/armory-library/docs/open-source-strategy.md

 ### Synchronization strategy

-When we bring JATIC Armory to Github we intend to synchronize the jatic.gitlab and github repositories as least nightly, put hopefully on every developer push to the repository.
+When we bring JATIC Armory to Github we intend to synchronize the jatic.gitlab and github repositories at least nightly, put hopefully on every developer push to the repository.

 There is a mechanical concern that we will need to address: mirroring between